extendr/extendr/paper.md

   - bindings
 subtitle: "extending the R language with the power of Rust"
 authors:
-  - name: Mossa Merhi Reimert
+  - name: "Mossa Merhi Reimert"
-  - affiliation: 1
+    affiliation: 1
 affiliations:
-  - name: Section of Animal Welfare and Disease Control, Department of Veterinary and Animal Sciences, Universit of Copenhagen, Denmark
+  - name: "Section of Animal Welfare and Disease Control, Department of Veterinary and Animal Sciences, University of Copenhagen, Denmark"
-  - index: 1
+    index: 1
 date: \today
 format:
   pdf:
     documentclass: scrartcl